a-savoy/hvc-song-response-exercise/README.md

 # Female zebra finch HVC — single-neuron song-response exercise

 A small, self-contained Python data-analysis exercise.
-Starting from real recordings, reproduce the target figure: how one neuron responds when a female zebra finch hears an unfamiliar male's song.
+Starting from real recordings, reproduce the target figure: a PSTH plot showing spikes from one neuron in female zebra finch HVC (a song-related brain area), responding to an unfamiliar male's song.

-## Design
-One neuron in the HVC (a song-related brain area) of a female zebra finch, responding to an unfamiliar male's song.
 Each trial plays the same 3 s song twice (a "tandem pair": song, gap, song).

 ## Setup — Google Colab